- Winner, Best Documentary Series, Royal Television Society Awards 2018

-It's been a challenging show to make, as instead of being able to "cast" the contributors as we would in a regular documentary, we were entirely reliant upon the individuals who replied to the real-life job advertisements, and whose skills and experience made them, in the opinion of an independent recruitment adviser, suitable candidates for interview.
+It's a challenging show to make, as instead of being able to "cast" the contributors as we would in a regular documentary, we are entirely reliant upon the individuals who reply to the companies' real-life job advertisements, and whose skills and experience make them, in the opinion of an independent recruitment adviser, suitable candidates for interview.

 Who we are

 We make best-in-class big-scale factual television that captivates large audiences, satisfies the most demanding broadcasters, and moves our favourite genre forwards.
 We’re unashamedly populist, and yet we’re not afraid to take risks in pursuit of talked–about TV.

 Meet the team